Usama-Qasit/Getx_mvvm_Architecture_practice/README.md

 - Offers high performance and minimal boilerplate code.
 - Supports reactive programming, enabling automatic UI updates when data changes.
 - Simplifies navigation and route management.
 - Includes a range of utilities for common tasks like managing dialogs and snackbar messages.

+## Download the ZIP File:
+Download the calculator app ZIP file now and simplify your math tasks effortlessly!

+### Show Your Support:
+If you found this calculator app useful, don't forget to give us a star on GitHub.
+Your support is greatly appreciated! ⭐